Edit Content

 Overactive bladder (which is also referred to as OAB), is the strong and sudden urge to pass urine.
 This may (and often does) happen multiple times throughout the day or night, and may be hard to control, leading to bladder leaks, or urinary incontinence.

 Many people start by treating OAB with behavioral changes or medications.
 Diet and exercise can make a big difference, and many doctors prescribe pills designed to treat OAB.
 But these don’t always work.
-And some people experience unwanted side effect that make medications not worth it to them.
+And some people experience unwanted side effects that make medications not worth it to them.

 NON-INVASIVE TREATMENTS